Music's DNA: Melody, Harmony, Rhythm

 Tips in writing about RHYTHM: Finally, try to describe the rhythms of each song.
 Just focus on the percussion instruments or any other instrument that provides percussion effects in the songs you've chosen.
 Is the rhythm fast or slow?
 Do the rhythms seem simple or complex?
 Is the rhythm a key part of the song or does it seem secondary, like it's in the background?
 One sentence or so on each song's rhythm is fine.

-Here's why learning these terms is important: in less than 2 weeks, we will be examining many musical genres from a historical perspective, and I will need you to be familiar with using these terms, so that (a) you'll know what they mean when I mention them, and (b) so that our upcoming discussions will have more value to you for the rest of your life in talking or writing about music to others.
+Here's why learning these terms is important: In other blogs, we will be examining many musical genres from a historical perspective, and you should become familiar with using these terms, so that (a) you'll know what they mean, and (b) so that upcoming musical discussions you have or articles you read about music will have more value to you for the rest of your life.

 That's it for now.
 Thanks!